jorge-fco/tools-front-end/README.md

 #### CSS/HTML Developer
 The front-end job title that describes a developer who is skilled at HTML and CSS, excluding JavaScript and Application know how.

+### Front-End SEO Expert
+When the word "SEO" is included in the job title, this will denote that the developer has extensive experience crafting front-end technologies towards an SEO strategy.